second-state/wasmedge_storage_interface/README.md

 # Rust Storage Interface Library

-A Rust library that provides Rust to WebAssembly developers with syntax for "load" & "store" functionality for their data when their Wasm is being executed on SecondState's SSVM.
+A Rust library that provides Rust to WebAssembly developers with syntax for "load" & "store" functionality for their data when their Wasm is being executed on SecondState's WasmEdge.

-From a high-level overview here, we are essentially building a storage interface that will allow the native operating system (which SSVM is running on) to play a part in the runtime execution.
+From a high-level overview here, we are essentially building a storage interface that will allow the native operating system (which WasmEdge is running on) to play a part in the runtime execution.
 Specifically, play a part in facilitating the storing and loading of data as part of Wasm execution.

 # How to use this library